Still 50th: Florida Teacher Pay Lags for a Third Year

 But when lawmakers don’t invest in an educator’s teaching environment, they aren’t investing in a child’s learning environment.

 For years, lawmakers have touted investments in public education and in educators.
+Yet, the reality on the ground often tells a different story.

 We need more from lawmakers in the form of sustainable solutions that help workers provide for their own families.
 We must address salary compression for veteran teachers, ensure wages can keep up with inflation and invest in neighborhood public schools.

-For the past year, we have asked educators to share with us how it impacts them to live and work in a state where teachers are ranked #50 in average teacher salary.
+We asked educators to share with us how it impacts them to live and work in a state where teachers are ranked #50 in average teacher salary.

 Here are their stories.